 Dry fly ash (no moisture added) is loaded from the fly ash silo into closed dry bulk or pneumatic tankers from the OPPD fly ash storage silo.
 The fly ash silo is equipped with a gravity unloader for loading enclosed trucks for sale of the material used for beneficial use.
-The dry fly ash is transported in the enclosed trucks to off-site markets or to the on-site ash storage building.
-The ash storage building provides temporary, enclosed storage of fly ash prior to loading into enclosed dry bulk trailers for subsequent beneficial use.
+The dry fly ash is transported in the enclosed trucks to off-site markets.